 Did you know that the Thames Estuary has an important population of the harbour seal?
 As one of the Thames’ wildlife secrets, little is known about the inquisitive animal.
 ZSL hopes to answer some of the fundamental questions about how the seal uses the waters of our busy capital city.

-In January 2012 ZSL, along with the Sea Mammal Research Unit (SMRU) of St. Andrews University deployed ten satellite tags on Harbour seals in the inner Thames estuary.
+In January 2012 ZSL, along with the Sea Mammal Research Unit (SMRU) of St. Andrews University deployed ten satellite tags on Harbour seals in the Thames estuary.
 Five seals were tagged in each of two colonies near Southgate and Margate Sands.
 Important measurements were also taken from the seals in order to monitor health and gain insight into their diet.

 The GPS mobile phone tags, which report directly to a mobile phone, accurately show the position of the animal in ‘real-time’ and can record haul out behaviour with a wet/dry sensor.
 Depth sensors will allow detailed dive data to be gathered that allows foraging behaviour to be monitored.
 With this suite of information ZSL hope to vastly broaden our knowledge of the zones seals use within the estuary, what they use each area for and ultimately advise on potential conflicts and how they may be avoided or reduced.

 Thanks to funding from the BBC Wildlife fund and the SITA Trust, preliminary maps such as those shown below have lent detailed information that, once collated and analysed, will act as an important resource for conservation planning, development and mitigating human-wildlife conflict in this busy waterway.